WininWin/Dutchies/README.md

-# server-fp-cs498rk
+# fp-cs498rk
 final project for cs498rk, implementing a web dutch auction system through a MEAN stack web app
 <br>
-This repo contains the code for the backend/server side.

-You should be able to do
-`npm install` and `nodemon -L server.js`

-Nodemon does auto-reloading the same way grunt does on the frontend.
-This will also serve the client code if you have the repo cloned into the same parent directory as the server repo.
-Run ```grunt``` in another window to refresh both the back end and the front end automatically when you make changes.

-You might have to install nodemon on the vagrant machine using `npm install -g nodemon`
+The ```client``` subdirectory contains code for the front end, built in Foundation and AngularJS.
+The ```server``` subdirectory contains code for the backend, using Mongoose, Express, and Node.js.

+To install the components initially, run the following command;
+`./install.sh`

+To serve the both the front and back end, run the following command:
+`./serve.sh`

+Running ```./serve.sh``` will launch both Grunt and the Express server on detached screens.
+To stop serving, simply run ```killall screen```.